He is "the man with 1,000 faces", "Ziggy Stardust", "Aladdin Sane", "The Thin White Duke", "Major Tom" or simply "King David" of music.

 19. Major Tom will return to star in Bowie's songs - "Ashes to Ashes" from 1980 and "Hallo Spaceboy" from 1995.

 20. Major Tom's character will also appear in Bowie's clip of the song "Blackstar", from his latest album.

-21. The song "Space Oddity" will be included a few months later in Bowie's second album, which will also called "David Bowie" and was released in November 1969.
+21. The song "Space Oddity" will be included a few months later in Bowie's second album, which will also be called "David Bowie" and was released in November 1969.
 The album was reissued in 1972 with the name "Space Oddity".

-22. In 1970, Bowie married his first wife, Angie, an American model, actress and journalist.
+22. In 1970, Bowie married his first wife, Angie, an American model, actress, and journalist.

 23. Angie will have an impact on the development of Glam Rock and among other things, help shape the concept and costumes of "Ziggy Stardust".

 24. That same year Bowie will release his third album "The" Man Who Sold the World", which will include a change in musical style.
-This was the beginning of transition from the acoustic sound of the previous two albums, to a heavier and electric sound, led by guitarist Mick Ronson joining Bowie's backing band.
+This was the beginning of the transition from the acoustic sound of the previous two albums, to a heavier and electric sound, led by guitarist Mick Ronson joining Bowie's backing band.

 25. The album will deal with issues such as schizophrenia and paranoia.
 These issues were influenced by Bowie's half-brother - Terry Burns, who was diagnosed with schizophrenia.

 26. Terry inspired other songs Bowie wrote during his career such as: "Aladdin Sane", "The Bewlay Brothers", "All The Madmen" and "Jump They Say" - written about Terry's first suicide attempt.

 27. Sadly Terry succeeded where he failed for the first time.
 He was found dead in 1985.